YiranSunn/recSys/README.md

 # Recommender System

 Recommend items to users on Online shopping platform.
-This code includes offline recommendation, online recommendeation, severals way to calculate items' similarity.
+This code includes offline recommendation, online recommendation, severals way to calculate items' similarity.

 ### Environment Setup
 We implement the experiment using following tech stack: